Superskyyy/StackOverseer/README.md

 - These pages can be stacked or modified to take user inputs on monitoring different tags/filters with few changes.

+## Limitations

+Features like voting are not implemented as it requires complex auth process.
+UI components are in place though.

 ## Bonus Features:
 - Following two features doesn't use real-time scraping due to API limits and costs.
     Few minor modifications will allow more frequent runs.